scottc95665-work/dora/README.md

 Assuming that Dora's IP address is 192.168.99.100, the Dora should be able to handle **GET** requests like:

     % curl -X GET --header 'Accept: application/json' http://192.168.99.100:8080/application

+## Running docker container with Elasticsearch + X-Pack

+There is a Docker Image with Elasticsearch 5.3.2 and X-Pack.

+Pull the Docker image:

+    % docker pull cwds/elasticsearch_xpack_data

+Run the container:

+    % docker run -d --name=<container name>  -p 9200:9200 -p 9300:9300 cwds/elasticsearch_xpack_data